 The Bad (It’s not that bad)

-However, starting at the main Visitor Center campus at the National Park entrance, it tends to be very crowded in the summer.
-But, if you are looking for a relaxing hike to get away June-August, this is not the trail.
-Every few minutes I have to step aside to let oncoming traffic through, most are not hikers and have no idea about trail etiquette.
-In the same way, I frequently get stuck behind slow hikers and families and have to speak up to get them to step aside to let me by.
+Starting at the main Visitor Center campus at the National Park entrance, the trail tends to be very crowded in the summer.
+If you are looking for a relaxing hike to get away June-August, this is not the trail.
+Every few minutes I had to step aside to let oncoming traffic through, most are not hikers and have no idea about trail etiquette.
+I would frequently get stuck behind slow hikers and families and have to speak up to get them to step aside to let me by.
 I’ve ducked out of the way when I saw a guy rounding a switchback had his bear spray drawn and finger on the trigger (there were no bears around)!
+Once, on a busy weekend, I encountered multiple groups hiking with music blaring on speakers (don’t do that).
 During those peak months, the earlier or later in the day you leave the better.
 A 5 am start may give you the trail to yourself!

 This proximity to the visitor center and high traffic makes it a good trail for beginners.
 It would be hard to get lost, and there’s often plenty of people that could help you out if there is a problem.
 Last time I did this hike I had 4G reception the whole way.
 I hope I didn’t talk anyone out of this hike, It really is fun and pretty!